-- Spread students throughout church with social distance and alternate or skip rows. - Clean and disinfect afterwards.
+- Spread students throughout church by 6 feet and alternate or skip rows. - Clean and disinfect afterwards.
 Markers on pews (could be there from Sunday services). - Singing should not occur in order to prevent respiratory droplets entering the air. - Ensure that daily mass attendees are not seated with students.